-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-19. Article 20(4) specifies that, where the transfer of title occurs not directly between the seller and the SSPE but through one or more intermediary steps involving further parties, the requirements relating to the true sale, assignment or other transfer with the same legal effect, apply at each step.

-4.1 True sale, assignment or transfer with the same legal effect, representations and warranties (Article 20(1)-(6))

-- 10. For the purposes of Article 20(1) of Regulation (EU) 2017/2402 and in order to substantiate the confidence of third parties, including third parties verifying simple, transparent and standardised (STS) compliance in accordance with Article 28 of that Regulation and competent authorities meeting the requirements specified therein, all of the following should be provided: - (a) confirmation of the true sale or confirmation that, under the applicable national framework, the assignment or transfer segregate the underlying exposures from the seller, its creditors and its liquidators, including in the event of the seller's insolvency, with the same legal effect as that achieved by means of true sale; - (b) confirmation of the enforceability of the true sale, assignment or transfer with the same legal effect referred to in point (a) against the seller or any other third party, under the applicable national legal framework: - (c) assessment of clawback risks and re-characterisation risks. - 11.
-The confirmation of the aspects referred to in paragraph 10 should be achieved by the provision of a legal opinion provided by qualified external legal counsel, except in the case of repeat issuances in standalone securitisation structures or master trusts that use the same legal mechanism for the transfer, including instances in which the legal framework is the same. - 12.
-The legal opinion referred to in paragraph 11 should be accessible and made available to any relevant third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402 and any relevant competent authority from among those referred to in Article 29 of that regulation.
+PCS Comment Each Mortgage Loan was originated by the Seller and as a result thereof, the requirement set out in article 20(4) of the Securitisation Regulation is not applicable - see Section 4.4, STS Statements (c).
+The portfolio comprises mortgage loans originated by Amstelhuys N.V. and secured over residential properties located in the Netherlands.
+Amstelhuys N.V. has merged into the Seller Nationale-Nederlanden Bank N.V.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale 19.
+Article 20(4) specifies that, where the transfer of title occurs not directly between the seller and the SSPE but through one or more intermediary steps involving further parties, the requirements relating to the true sale, assignment or other transfer with the same legal effect, apply at each step.
+EBA Final non-ABCP STS Guidelines 4.1 True sale, assignment or transfer with the same legal effect, representations and warranties (Article 20(1)-(6)) True sale, assignment or transfer with the same legal effect 10.
+For the purposes of Article 20(1) of Regulation (EU) 2017/2402 and in order to substantiate the confidence of third parties, including third parties verifying simple, transparent and standardised (STS) compliance in accordance with Article 28 of that Regulation and competent authorities meeting the requirements specified therein, all of the following should be provided: (a) confirmation of the true sale or confirmation that, under the applicable national framework, the assignment or transfer segregate the underlying exposures from the seller, its creditors and its liquidators, including in the event of the seller's insolvency, with the same legal effect as that achieved by means of true sale; (b) confirmation of the enforceability of the true sale, assignment or transfer with the same legal effect referred to in point (a) against the seller or any other third party, under the applicable national legal framework; (c) assessment of clawback risks and re-characterisation risks.
+11. The confirmation of the aspects referred to in paragraph 10 should be achieved by the provision of a legal opinion provided by qualified external legal counsel, except in the case of repeat issuances in standalone securitisation structures or master trusts that use the same legal mechanism for the transfer, including instances in which the legal framework is the same.

-- 20.5.
-Where the transfer of the underlying exposures is performed by means of an assignment and perfected at a later stage than at the closing of the transaction, the triggers to affect such perfection shall, at least include the following events: - (a) severe deterioration in the seller credit quality standing; - (b) insolvency of the seller; and - (c) unremedied breaches of contractual obligations by the seller, including the seller's default.

-- 4. Where the transfer of the underlying exposures is performed by means of an assignment and perfected at a later stage than at the closing of the transaction, the triggers to effect such perfection shall, at least include the following events: - (a) severe deterioration in the seller credit quality standing; - (b) insolvency of the seller; and - (c) unremedied breaches of contractual obligations by the seller, including the seller's default.

-Notification to the borrowers is not applicable to perfect the transfer of legal title by means of an assignment and pledge.
-See section 4.3.
-STS Statements (a)

-Criterion 4 requires two steps:
+4 Legislative text Article 20 - Requirements relating to simplicity 20.5.
+Where the transfer of the underlying exposures is performed by means of an assignment and perfected at a later stage than at the closing of the transaction, the triggers to affect such perfection shall, at least include the following events: (a) severe deterioration in the seller credit quality standing; (b) insolvency of the seller; and (c) unremedied breaches of contractual obligations by the seller, including the seller's default.
+STS criteria 4.
+Where the transfer of the underlying exposures is performed by means of an assignment and perfected at a later stage than at the closing of the transaction, the triggers to effect such perfection shall, at least include the following events: (a) severe deterioration in the seller credit quality standing; (b) insolvency of the seller; and (c) unremedied breaches of contractual obligations by the seller, including the seller's default.
+Verified?
+Yes PCS Comment Notification to the borrowers is not applicable to perfect the transfer of legal title by means of an assignment and pledge.
+See section 4.4.
+STS Statements (a) Criterion 4 requires two steps: